gwagner57/oes/README.md

 parameter variation experiments, as well as persistent storage and export of experiment results.

-2. OES Core 2 adds the concept of *activities*, which are composite events that have some duration and typically depend on resources, together with the concepts of *resource roles*, *resource constrainst* and *resource pools*.
-For an activity-based simulation model, the simulator can automatically compute (a) utilization statistics per activity type and resource, as well as (b) queue length and
-(c) cycle time statistics per activity type.
+2. OES Core 2 adds the concept of *activities*, which are composite events that have some duration and typically depend on resources, together with the concepts of *resource roles*, *resource constraints* and *resource pools*.
+For an activity-based simulation model, the simulator can automatically compute (a) througput, (b) queue length, (c) cycle time, and (d) resource utilization statistics per activity type.

 3. OES Core 3 adds the concepts of *processing activities* and *processing networks*.